devopsyuva/terraform-deep-dive/T05-Terraform-state/README.md

 - You can disable state locking for most commands with the **-lock** flag but it not receommended.
 - If acquiring the lock file takes long time then expected, Terraform will output a status message.
 - If terraform doesn't output a message, state locking is still occuring if your backend supports it.
-- Terraform has a fore-unlock command to manually unlock the state if unlocking failed.
+- Terraform has a force-unlock command to manually unlock the state if unlocking failed.
 ```
 terraform {
   required_version = ">= 1.0.3"